Author and entrepreneur Andrea Fryrear once said, “Our job is not to create content. Our job is to change the world of the people who consume it.”

 After all, you’re writing for people, not search engines — if you want your content to be truly effective, that is.

 Carve out time to regularly promote your content, both new and older pieces.
 You can promote organically and through paid efforts.
-On the organic side, you can post links to your social media pages.
+On the organic side, you can lean on social media marketing and post links to your social channels, like Facebook and LinkedIn.

-The most effective organic posts generally feature a visual element — like a graphic, GIF, video, or photo — and short, eye-catching verbiage about why someone should click through.
+The most effective organic posts generally feature a visual element — like a graphic, GIF, video (TikTok, anyone?), or photo — and short, eye-catching verbiage about why someone should click through.
 You can also promote this copy through your company newsletter.

 On the paid side, you can boost some of your social posts and turn them into paid social efforts.
 You can also gate some of your longer-form content and promote landing pages that offer that content once someone fills out a form.